sgunonu/DataSafe/LabGuide100000.md

 ![](./images/4.1.1.png " ")<br/>

 3. On the Select Target for Sensitive Data Discovery page, your target database is listed.
 	 **NOTE** Often, you want to perform data discovery against a production database where you can get an accurate and up-to-date picture of your sensitive data.
 You can discover sensitive data in the source database (a production or copy) and mask the cloned copies of this source database.
-Or, you can simply run a data discovery job on the actual database that you want to mask.
+Or, you can simply run a data discovery job on the actual database that you want to mask.<br/>
 4. Select your target database, and then click **Continue at the bottom right**.
 <!-- Image 4.2-->
 ![](./images/4.1.2.png " ")<br/>
 5. On this page, you can create a new **sensitive data model**, select an existing one from the Library, or import a file-based sensitive data model.
 <!-- Image 4.3-->
 ![](./images/4.1.3.png " ")<br/>
-   	 1. Leave **Create** selected.
+ 	 i.
+Leave **Create** selected.<br/>
-   	 2. Name the sensitive data model as **SDM1**.
+   	 ii.
+Name the sensitive data model as **SDM1**.<br/>
-   	 3. Enable **Show and save sample data** so that Data Discovery retrieves sample data for each sensitive column, if it's available.
+   	 iii.
+Enable **Show and save sample data** so that Data Discovery retrieves sample data for each sensitive column, if it's available.<br/>
-    	 4. Select your resource group.
+    	 iv.
+Select your resource group. <br/>
-    	 5. Click **Continue**.
+    	 v.
+Click **Continue**.<br/>
 6. On the **Select Schemas for Sensitive Data Discovery** page, select the schema that you want Data Discovery to search.
-In this case, select the **HCM1** schema, and click **Continue**.
+In this case, select the **HCM1** schema, and click **Continue**.<br/>
 <!-- Image 4.4-->
 ![](./images/4.1.4.png " ")<br/>
 7. On the **Select Sensitive Types for Sensitive Data Discovery** page, select the **Select All** check box.
 **NOTE** Data Discovery categorizes its sensitive types as Identification Information, Biographic Information, IT Information, Financial Information, Healthcare Information, Employment Information, and Academic Information.
-Do the following:
+Do the following:<br/>
 8. Select **Expand all** at the top.
-Notice that you can select individual sensitive types, sensitive categories, and all sensitive types.Scroll and review the sensitive types available.
+Notice that you can select individual sensitive types, sensitive categories, and all sensitive types.Scroll and review the sensitive types available.<br/>
 <!-- Image 4.5-->
 ![](./images/4.1.5.png " ")<br/>
 **THINK IMAGE replace**
 9. At the bottom of the page, select the **Non-Dictionary Relationship Discovery** check box.
 	**NOTE** Oracle Data Safe automatically discovers referential relationships defined in the data dictionary.
 The **Non-Dictionary Relationship Discovery** feature helps to identify application-level parent-child relationships that are not defined in the data dictionary.
-It helps discover application-level relationships so that data integrity is maintained during data masking.
+It helps discover application-level relationships so that data integrity is maintained during data masking.<br/>
-10. When you are ready to start the data discovery job, click **Continue**.
+10. When you are ready to start the data discovery job, click **Continue**.<br/>
 <!-- Image 4.6-->
 11. The job will take a few minutes to complete.
 If the job is successful, the **Detail** column states Data discovery job finished successfully, and you can click **Continue**.
 Otherwise, you need to click **Back** or **Exit** and investigate the issue.

 ### Step 2:
 -	On the **Non-Dictionary Referential Relationships** page, you are presented with a list of potential non-dictionary (application level) referential relationships that Data Discovery found by using column name patterns and column data patterns.
 Do the following:
 1. To view all of the columns, move the **Expand All** slider to the right.
-Data Discovery found some potentially sensitive columns (non-dictionary referential relationships) in the **PU_PETE schema**.
+Data Discovery found some potentially sensitive columns (non-dictionary referential relationships) in the **PU_PETE schema**.<br/>
 <!-- Image 4.7-->
 ![](./images/4.2.1.png " ")<br/>
-2. Click **Save and Continue**.
+2. Click **Save and Continue**.<br/>
 3. The **Sensitive Data Discovery Result** page is displayed.
 On this page, you can view and manage the sensitive columns in your sensitive data model.
-Your sensitive data model is **saved to the Library.**
+Your sensitive data model is **saved to the Library.**<br/>
 <!-- Image 4.8-->
 ![](./images/4.2.2.png " ")<br/>
 4. Notice that Data Discovery found sensitive columns in all three sensitive categories that you selected.
 To view the sensitive columns, move the **Expand All** slider to the right.
-The list includes the following:
+The list includes the following:<br/>
-    -	Sensitive columns discovered based on the sensitive types that you selected
+    -	Sensitive columns discovered based on the sensitive types that you selected<br/>
-    -	Dictionary-based referential relationships
+    -	Dictionary-based referential relationships<br/>
-    -	Non-dictionary referential relationships
+    -	Non-dictionary referential relationships<br/>
 5. Take a look at how the sensitive columns are organized.
 Initially, they are grouped by sensitive categories and sensitive types.
 To list the sensitive columns by schema and table, select **Schema View** from the drop-down list next to the **Expand All Slider**. **Schema View** is useful for quickly finding a sensitive *column* in a table and for viewing the list of sensitive columns in a table.
-For example, in the EMPLOYEES table there are several sensitive columns listed.
+For example, in the EMPLOYEES table there are several sensitive columns listed.<br/>
 <!--Image-->
 ![](./images/4.2.3.png " ")<br/>
 **NOTE**	If needed, you can add and remove sensitive columns from your sensitive data model by deselecting or selecting the box.
-You can use the **Add** button to add more sensitive columns.
+You can use the **Add** button to add more sensitive columns.<br/>
 **NOTE**	Notice that some of the sensitive columns do not have a check box.
 These are dependent columns.
 They have a relationship with their parent column.
 For example, in the EMPLOYEES table, JOB_ID is listed.
 It has a relationship defined in the Oracle data dictionary to the JOBS.JOB_ID sensitive column.
 If you remove a sensitive column that has a referential relationship, both the sensitive column and referential relationship are removed from the sensitive data model.
-Therefore, if you deselect JOBS.JOB_ID, then EMPLOYEES.JOB_ID is removed too.
+Therefore, if you deselect JOBS.JOB_ID, then EMPLOYEES.JOB_ID is removed too.<br/>
 6. View the sample data for the HCM1.SUPPLEMENTAL_DATA.LAST_INS_CLAIM column (expand HCM1 at the top, then expand supplemental data, then expand last_ins_claim).
 The sensitive type is **Healthcare Provider** and the discovered sensitive column is LAST_INS_CLAIM, which has values such as Cavity and Hair Loss.
 Your value may be different.
 This column isn't a Healthcare Provider type of column and thus it is a false positive.
 You can deselect this column.
 Being able to remove a sensitive column is important when your sensitive data model includes false positives.
-To be able to recognize false positives, it helps to know your data well.
+To be able to recognize false positives, it helps to know your data well.<br/>
 <!--**think if images should go here**-->
 ![](./images/4.2.4.png " ")<br/>